4.5 out of 5 stars

 Both of these factors set the company apart from the competition.
 They also represent the company's commitment to learning from the past and working hard to improve its interface and features.

-Today, you'll find a company committed to meeting customer needs while supplying them with a wide array of tools and resources.
+Today, you'll find a company committed to meeting customer needs while supplying them with a wide array of advanced trading tools and resources.
 With this in mind, the platform stands strong today.

-Many consumers are drawn to Kraken because the site offers such a wide selection of cryptos for trading.
+Many consumers are drawn to the site because Kraken offers such a wide selection of cryptos for trading.
 Unlike some sites, which only provide the most popular coins, Kraken goes the extra mile.
 It permits consumers to test out many lesser-known coins.

 However, if all you're after is choice, you may wish to give another platform a try.
 For example, Binance lets users choose from more than 150 cryptocurrencies.
 It also comes more highly recommended than Kraken when you take into account ease-of-use and performance in reviews.

-Many individuals prefer mobile devices, so it's no surprise that Kraken has an app.
+Many individuals prefer mobile devices, so it's no surprise that Kraken has a mobile app.
 How does this app stack up?
-We found Kraken app to be both intuitive and straightforward.
+We found Kraken mobile app to be both intuitive and straightforward.

 It permits users to trade on-the-go from their devices, providing them with a clear interface.
 That means you can enjoy the company's trading features from just about any device.

 Features such as the Kraken app will continue to streamline trading with this company.
 It'll also make using cryptos more common and convenient.

 ...
 5 more coins

 |Go to site →|